robinmanuelthiel/xamarinworkshop/04 Speaker App with Xamarin.Forms/README.md

 That's it.
 Now we have three ViewModels, one for each view that we can bind to the UI that we will create in the next step.

 ## 4. Create the MainPage
-Finally we can start creating the UI.
+Finally, we can start creating the UI.
 As we remember from the start, we want to create three views for our application that we created ViewModels for.
 Let's begin creating MainPage and bind its UI to the ViewModel properties!

 ### 4.1 Create the tabs
 When taking a look at the `MainPage.xaml` file, we can see, that Xamarin.Forms created a new page of type `ContentPage` for us.
 As we want to create a page with multiple tabs, we need to change this to a `TabbedPage`, which is a [pre-defined Xamarin.Forms Layout](https://developer.xamarin.com/guides/xamarin-forms/controls/layouts/).
 The tabs get defined by creating two `ContentPage`s inside which will contain the content of our session and speaker tabs.